joshinachiket/food-truck-finder/README.md

 Redfin Take Home Coding Challenge
 ## Overview

-The goal of this is to write a simple command-line program that will print out a list of food trucks, given a source of food truck data from the San Francisco government’s API.
+The goal of this is to write a simple command-line JavaScript program that will print out a list of food trucks, given a source of food truck data from the San Francisco government’s API.

 ## The Task